MSTR

 FAQ

-MSTR is overvalued relative to its software peers, with a trailing PS ratio of 93.6x versus the industry average of 5-10x.
-However, this premium reflects the embedded value of its Bitcoin holdings.
-Historically, the PS ratio has ranged from 12.16 to 938.87, and the current level of 93.6 is near the lower end, suggesting the market has de-rated the stock significantly.
-The forward PE of 22.6x is reasonable if Bitcoin stabilizes, but the negative net margin of -102.6% indicates the company is not profitable on a GAAP basis.
-Overall, the stock is fairly valued as a Bitcoin proxy but overvalued as a software company.
+MSTR is overvalued relative to its software peers, with a PS ratio of 93.6 vs. the industry average of 10x.
+This premium reflects the market's valuation of its Bitcoin holdings, not its software business.
+Historically, the PS ratio has ranged from 12.16 to 938.87, and the current level is mid-range, suggesting the market has not fully de-rated the stock.
+The valuation implies the market expects significant Bitcoin appreciation, which is uncertain.